morotsman/cats-lote/README.md

 # cats-lote
+Do you ever have the urge to create truly underwhelming presentations?

-A lo tech presentation tool
+Then this might be for you: A lo tech presentation tool for making presentations in the terminal.

 Run example like this: